sujato/bendall-cv/README.md

 Note that the keyboard input uses `ṁ` instead of `ṃ`.
 This can be kept in this text.

-## Possible errors en comments on the manuscript
+## Possible errors and comments on the manuscript

 Folio 108b/3c/ one danda missing between `tha | pka` (not corrected) Folio 124b/2a/ <<arocesuṁ>> should probably be <<ārocesuṁ>> (not corrected)